How To Open Your Pool in Spring

 Have questions, or need help?
 Leslie’s is honored to be a resource for all of your Spring pool opening supplies, including our special Opening Kits, which are designed with just the right amount of chemicals your pool water needs to start out clean, clear, and safe.

-If you are a new pool owner or just prefer to have someone else open your pool for you, schedule your pool opening service online or call 1-800-LESLIES.
+If you are a new pool owner or just prefer to have someone else open your pool for you, it's easy to schedule your pool opening service online or in-store.
 Leslie’s Certified Service Technicians are Leslie’s employees, not third party contractors, so you can be confident that they are trained professionals.
 They will also provide tips on how to easily open your pool in the future.